Point Cook Town Centre: Construction

 VicUrban and Walker Corporation constructed the $150 million Point Cook on a 10 hectare site located 23 kilometres south-west of Melbourne's CBD.
 The design for Point Cook shopping centre is a town centre with a ‘main street’ theme with both sides of the street having small retailers with an undercover walkway.
 Stage one of the construction was finished in mid-2008 with a Coles, Target, Aldi and a further 90 specialty stores and the cost was $90 million.
 Stage two of the construction was completed in November 2010 with a further Harris Scarfe (now closed), a food court, and over 40 speciality stores adding to the town centre.
 The cost of stage two of the shopping centre was $50 million and overall, it costed about $150 million.
 The neighbouring library and community centre was built roughly about the same time and is a one-minute walk from the shopping centre.

 Centre Layout

 The area is split into 4 main precincts.
 The Coles precinct, including Coles and a few specialty stores and food and drink chains.
 The Target precinct, with a Target, EB Games Australia, Telstra, Centre Management and more.
 It also includes a few fashion stores.
 The Woolworths precinct, with a Woolworths, Rebel Sport, Food Court and other stores/facilities.
-Finally, there's an Aldi precinct, with an Aldi, Fresh Food market and Reject Shop.
+Finally, there's another precinct, with a TK Maxx, Fresh Food market and Reject Shop.
 The centre also has a Library and Community Centre building.
 The centre is also surrounded by car parks, the Boardwalk Wetlands and Dunnings Road.